 Tankmates for Cory Catfish

-They get along well with neighbors such as:
+They get along well with Tank Mates such as:

 When kept together with goldfish, koi carps, and Oscar fish, conflicts can arise.
 Cory’s cannot be settled with cichlids of American and African species.